Hades1123/Landing-page-react/README.md

 7. min-h-screen -> setting full screen's height
 8. Import image by using public folder of vite
 9. Arbitrary in tailwindcss for custom styles like box-shadow -> remember all space must be replace by a '_'

+---
+## Character Counter
+1. Using event.preventDefault() to prevent onClick event when we hit the limit charater
+2. string.slice(0, undefine) -> get all the string
+3. To use background-image: url(), we can not use it in tailwind className.
+Instead, we use style
+4. Sort Comparator with tuple
+5. Spread operator